 See what you’d pay for life insurance

-There are many online services that allow you to create a will for free for a small fee.
+Many online services allow you to create a will for free or for a small fee.
 You could also download a free template, fill it out, print it, and sign it.

 Most states require two witnesses to be present when you sign the will.
 If your heirs and beneficiaries later contest the will in court, one or both of these witnesses may be called to describe your state of mind during the will’s execution.